Table of Contents_

 To find the best battery box on the market, we examined the options available based on a set of critical factors, including overall battery size, rugged design, integrated features, and federal regulations.
 Different battery boxes are capable of storing different size batteries, so locating the proper sized box for your needs is essential.
 Additionally, anyone looking to use the battery box on a boat will need to ensure it meets the United States Coast Guard Code of Federal Regulations for safe boat usage.
 If your box has room, you may want to also grab some of the best D batteries.

-Our top pick for the best battery box is Minn Kota’s Trolling Motor Power Center; it comes in a single size design that can fit both group 24 and 27 size batteries.
+Our top pick for the best battery box is Minn Kota’s Trolling Motor Power Center; it comes in a single-size design that can fit both group 24 and 27 size batteries.
 What truly makes Minn Kota’s product special is its integrated features, including an external battery monitor for keeping an eye on your battery’s state of charge quickly.
 The Trolling Motor Power Center also includes external hookups for quickly attaching leads or 12-volt accessories easily.
 But before we get into details, go over our list of the best portable phone chargers.

 Award: Top Pick